sakshi-learner/sakshi-learner/README.md

 - 👋 Hi, I’m @sakshi-learner a  b.tech(computer science) student.
-- 👀 I’m interested in website development by MARN Stak.
+- 👀 I’m interested in website development by MERN Stak.
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on development project
 - 📫 How to reach me sakshees846@gmail.com